Frixs/FIAR/README.md

 # Project FIAR
 The project is developed according to the attached [assignment](/ASSIGNMENT.md).
+You may want to follow the [installation instruction](/INSTALL.md).

 ## Developed Features
 * login screen